whiteboxdev/library-defold-persist/README.md

 persist.write("settings", "sound_volume", 25)
 ```

-Persist keeps track of which data is *saved* and which data is *written*.
-Written data has not yet been transferred to non-volatile storage.
+Persist differentiates between **saved data** and **written data**.
+Written data has not yet been transferred to non-volatile memory.
 It only exists as a table within the running process.
 This allows us to abort file changes before they overwrite previously saved data.

 Let's revert back to whatever the sound volume was before we changed it, then save our changes: